GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 Remember this step is for Merlin to setup all the files and data it needs to execute its jobs.
-In the Monte Carlo co-simulation there is a python script we created that will generated the HELICS runner files that Merlin will use when it executes a specific run.
+In the Monte Carlo co-simulation there is a python script we created that will generate the HELICS runner files that Merlin will use when it executes a specific run.
 The `make_samples_merlin.py` script (located under the `simple` subfolder of the advanced orchestration example code) will also output a csv file that